Bills sign left tackle Dawkins to 4-year contract extension

 Dawkins is part of a starting offensive line that mostly returns intact.
 Buffalo will have to find a starter at right guard to fill in for Jon Feliciano, who will miss up to three months with a torn pectoral muscle.

-Dawkins’ deal comes a day after the Bills signed coach Sean McDermott to a four-year contract extension, which locks him up through the 2026 season.
+Dawkins’ deal comes a day after the Bills signed coach Sean McDermott to a four-year contract extension, which locks him up through the 2025 season.
+McDermott spoke about the extension on Thursday and the stability it helps provide for the organization.

+“When I first met (owners) Terry and Kim (Pegula) four years ago, that meeting changed the course of my life for the better and I’m very grateful for that and so is my family,” McDermott said.

+“This, in a similar way.
+It also gives us some stability as a family and also stability for my staff as well, and that’s important, and the players that we’ve hand-selected to come to Buffalo.
+So I think that’s the ripple of all of this — it creates clarity, it creates stability.”

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL